If you're looking for the login form, it has been moved to the site header to make it more visible and easily accessible.

 Description: Introduces the definition, pronunciations, spelling, and correct usage of medical terms and abbreviations.
 Emphasizes mastery of prefixes, suffixes, word roots, combining forms and plural forms.
 Use of a medical dictionary and other medical reference material is practiced.
 Must receive a B- or higher in order to enroll in most program courses.
 Repeat of this course will only be allowed once.

-HP 150 First Aid/CPR for Health Professionals (1)
+HP 150 CPR/First Aid for Health Professionals (1)

 Description: Provides instruction in Basic Life Support for Healthcare Providers and emergency and disaster situations.
 Includes learning and demonstrating CPR skills for victims of all ages, using an automated external defibrillator (AED) and relieving choking.
 A written exam and skills test must be successfully completed to receive BLS for Healthcare Providers completion card.